Looks like you've been waiting a while. Try refreshing or keep waiting a few more seconds.

 By Joel Lombardo

 Streaming bandwidth is a crucial, yet frequently misunderstood concept for broadcasters.
-If broadcasters don’t have sufficient bandwidth, their live stream could suffer from buffering and interruptions, or in the worst case, not even reach viewers at all.
+If broadcasters don’t have sufficient video streaming bandwidth, their livestream could suffer from buffering and interruptions, or in the worst case, not even reach viewers at all.

-In this post, we’ll look at what streaming bandwidth is and how much bandwidth a typical live streaming event consumes.
+In this post, we’ll look at what streaming bandwidth is and how much bandwidth streaming a typical event consumes.
 We’ll also cover ways to lower the upload speed required and ways to still stream reliably even on limited Internet speed.

-Bandwidth is the amount of data that an Internet connection can transfer in a given period of time, which is typically measured in megabits per second (Mbps).
+Streaming bandwidth is the amount of data that an Internet connection can transfer in a given period of time, which is typically measured in megabits per second (Mbps).
 It’s important to note that bandwidth isn’t the speed of a connection, but rather the volume of data the connection can transfer.
 The bandwidth of a connection is usually set by Internet Service Providers (ISPs).
-While download bandwidth is generally higher, upload bandwidth is most important for live streaming.
+While download bandwidth is generally higher, upload bandwidth is most important for livestreaming church services and other events.

 Two terms closely related to bandwidth are latency and throughput.
 Latency is the delay when transferring video data from its source to end-users.
 Throughput is the amount of data or packets that actually gets delivered.
 Latency and packet loss negatively impact throughput, which can hinder the viewing experience as well.